giorking/mx-rfcn/README.md

-# Faster R-CNN in MXNet with distributed implementation and data parallelization
+# R-FCN in MXNet with distributed implementation and data parallelization
 -------------------------------------------------------------------
+R-FCN: Object Detection via Region-based Fully Convolutional Networks

-This repo is forked from https://github.com/precedenceguo/mx-rcnn, and added some new features on it:
+This repo is forked from https://github.com/tornadomeet/mx-rcnn, and added some new features on it:
+* support joint training and alternative optimization for R-FCN, ref. [train_end2end_resnext.py](train_end2end_resnext.py)
 * support approximate joint end2end training, ref. [train_end2end.py](train_end2end.py), it can  get comparable result with alternate training.
 * add DetectionList Class for any object detection dataset, you only need to prepare your annation list, ref. [detection_list.py](helper/dataset/detection_list.py).
 * fix some bugs and typos.